digst/cloud/design.md

 The Digital Strategy 2016-2020 is a joint public strategy for all levels of government: state, regions and municipalities.
 Among the many initiatives in the strategy to be supported by this architecture are *8.1 Good data and efficient data sharing* and *8.2 Robust operation of the common infrastructure*.
 During the realisation of the Digital Strategy it has become evident that public authorities on all levels of government struggle with a **time-to-market for new applications and integrations** that does not match the ambitions of integrated public service delivery, the ever-changing political and regulatory landscape and the  technological development in general.

 Integrated in the The Digital Strategy is a joint public architecture framework, the Federated Digital Architecture (FDA, Dan.
 Fællesoffentlig Digital Arkitektur).
-Within the framework a number of reference architectures have been approved, especially the reference architecture for *sharing of data and documents* is relevant for this project.
-The GovCloud concept is an implementation of the pattern *shared data and application platform*.
+Within the framework a number of reference architectures have been approved, especially the reference architecture for *sharing of data and documents* [Indsæt link?] is relevant for this project.
+The GovCloud PaaS concept is an implementation of the pattern *shared data and application platform*.

 ## First Applications
-Paramount to the establishment of a Government Cloud Platform is the succesful support of an initial large scale strategic project to prove the attractiveness of the architecture.
+Paramount to the establishment of a Government Cloud PaaS is the succesful support of an initial large scale strategic project to prove the attractiveness of the architecture.

 It has been the focus of a proof of concept to create collective experiences in different organisations, and this focus is continued in the initial version of the GovCloud Platform.
 DMI is an experienced application developer and service provider, and has applied this knowledge to support the development of this design.
 DIGST is experienced in policy development, and SIT has established mature IT operations.
 However, neither have experience with agile application developement.
 Hence DIGST has choosen to also take the role of application developer in a smaller project and SIT will use the platform to build its own platform services.

-As drivers for the initial version of GovCloud, the following three applications have been choosen:
+As drivers for the initial version of GovCloud PaaS, the following three applications have been choosen:

 **DMI Data.** Meteorological and climate data are distributed widely today.
 The government has decided to provide these data under a open government data initiative to support growth of private businesses.
 DMI sees a potential of separating the generic operational aspects of data sharing from the knowledge and support of the specific data they produce.